ankschoubey/old-blog/_posts/2021-09-27-application-not-jenkins.md

 title: Keep most of your configuration within application not Jenkins
 ---

-If you haave a separate DevOps teams, Jenkins will usually be configured by them.
+If you have a separate DevOps teams, Jenkins will usually be configured by them.

 Developer will have an easier life if they have as less dependency on external team as possible.